frankt716/cse-191-fall23/rec03.md

 [^3]: Something is being swept under the rug here.
 Ignore this detail for the time-being.
 [^4]: This is known is the principle of alpha-equivalence.
 [^5]: Some programming languages have messed-up scoping rules that violate the principle of alpha-equivalence.
 They make me sad.
 [^6]: A lot of details have been omitted here.
-One can even argue that what I've written down doesn't even make sense.
-Since these details are outside the scope of this course, interested readers are encouraged to read introductory text on mathematical logic.
+One can even argue that what I've written down here doesn't even make sense.
+These details are outside the scope of this course.
+Interested readers are encouraged to read introductory text on mathematical logic.